Personal Skills – Needlework

 The Durham Fair Needlework Department exhibits knitting, crocheting, quilting, sewing, cross stitch, embroidery & other needlework crafts.
 With over 900 individual entries, these exhibits make up one of the largest displays of needlework exhibits across country fairs nationally.
 We are proud of the talented crafters that exhibit their projects with us, and each year we look to expand participation with new and creative exhibitors, and even new categories.
 In addition to our exhibiting activities, we also hold an annual charity drive to support our community.

-New for 2023
+New for 2025

-2023 Challenge Class
+2025 Challenge Class

-2023 Community Service Projects
+2025 Community Service Projects

 The Durham Fair Needlework Department has had a long tradition of supporting the community by holding a donation drive each year at the fair.
 This annual Community Service Project not only helps those in need but has also become a source of pride in having won an AIFE Award of Excellence for this program.
-We will be collecting items for cancer patients, veterans, the homeless, and children in crisis.
+We will be collecting items for veterans, the homeless, and children in crisis.
 Make sure you check out Art Bra which supports “After the Storm.”

 - Art Bra

-- Prayer Shawls
+- Prayer Shawls/Veterans Shawls

 - Mittens & Gloves